Bedrock-OSS/bedrock-wiki/docs/visuals/bedrock-modeling.md

 ---
-title: Bedrock Modeling Introduction
+title: Bedrock Modeling
-tags:
+nav_order: 2
+category:
-    - guide
+    - General
 ---

 This will guide tips, tricks, and things you should know when modeling for Minecraft Bedrock Edition.